antimof/UxPlay/README.txt

 exists.
 (Optionally, the key can be stored in *filename*.)
 This method is more secure than the new default method, (because the Device ID is broadcast in the DNS_SD announcement) but still leaves the private key exposed to anyone who can access the pem file.
-Because the default (but "less-secure") "Device ID" method is simpler, and security of client access to uxplay is unlikely to be an important issue, the -key option is no longer recommended.

-By default, the storage of the Server private key is in the file
-\$HOME/.uxplay.pem.
-Use the "-key *filename*" option to change this location.
-This option should be set in the UxPlay startup file as a line "`key filename`" (no initial "-"), where `filename` is a full path.
-The filename may be enclosed in quotes (`"...."`), (and must be, if the filename has any blank spaces).
+This option should be set in the UxPlay startup file as a line "key" or "key *filename*" (no initial "-"), where *filename* is a full path which should be enclosed in quotes (`"...."`) if it contains any blank spaces. **Because the default method is simpler, and security of client access to uxplay is unlikely to be an important issue, the -key option is no longer recommended**.

 **-dacp \[*filename*\]**: Export current client DACP-ID and Active-Remote key to file: default is \$HOME/.uxplay.dacp. (optionally